coolsamson7/aspyx/README.md

 - post processors
 - support for factory classes and methods
 - support for eager and lazy construction
-- support for scopes singleton, request and thread
+- support for scopes "singleton", "request" and "thread"
 - possibility to add custom scopes
 - conditional registration of classes and factories ( aka profiles in spring )
 - lifecycle events methods `on_init`, `on_destroy`, `on_running`